Zatmeniye Caverns, Aquarius

-Sigurd approached Yulia from behind while swinging out her own halberd conductor.
-“Don’t move, Yulia,” Sigurd drew slowly, locking eyes with the secretary.
+Sigrid approached Yulia from behind while swinging out her own halberd conductor.
+“Don’t move, Yulia,” Sigrid drew slowly, locking eyes with the secretary.
 “This isn’t wise.”

 But Yulia didn’t obey.
 In one swift movement, she threw Alexei over her shoulders as if he were a rag doll and placed a gloved hand over his throat.
 “You stop me.
 He dies.”

 Sigrid’s eyes narrowed, but she lowered her conductor.
 Slowly, carefully, Yulia inched herself away from them and towards the still glowing portal.
 Atienna’s mind raced.

 Victim, perpetrator, and circumstance—the lines blurred with motivation, past, feeling.
 Now that all the variables meaningful to Atienna had been removed, what was the choice?